 Center for the Promotion of Mental Health in Juvenile Justice

-The Center for the Promotion of Mental Health in Juvenile Justice (CPMHJJ), headed by Gail Wasserman, PhD, is at the forefront of local and national efforts to promote mental health in community and juvenile justice settings.
+The Center for the Promotion of Mental Health in Juvenile Justice (CPMHJJ), headed by Kate Elkington, PhD, is at the forefront of local and national efforts to promote mental health in community and juvenile justice settings.

 Research has documented that rates of mental health disorders are as high as 65% among youth in juvenile justice settings, compared to 21% in the general youth population.
 (Of those 65%, 11% are significantly impaired by one or more disorders.)
 Unfortunately, mental health assessment and treatment resources in juvenile justice programs are not necessarily consistent with evidence-based instruments, programs, and protocols.
 The agencies charged with supervising youth in juvenile justice settings can therefore benefit from supportive guidance in how best to identify and address the mental health needs of this population.

 In community settings such as probation, responsibilities focus on:

 - Screening to identify which young persons are likely to require behavioral health services;

 - Procedures for linking identified youths to the mental health and substance use services that will best meet their needs.

 In both community and secure settings, this approach requires standardized, best-practice protocols for identification, linkage of services, and tracking.